jinxlo/api-dashboard-frontend/README.md

 2. Create new key credentials via `POST /consumers/{consumer}/key-auth`.
 3. Tag each key with the selected model scopes (`model:{id}`) so the dashboard can display access levels.

 Revoking a key issues `DELETE /consumers/{consumer}/key-auth/{keyId}`.
-The dashboard lists available keys by calling the Kong Admin API.
-When `KONG_ADMIN_API_URL` is not present (for example in local demos) the application falls back to a filesystem-backed store (defaulting to `.data/demo-api-keys.json` locally and `/tmp/atlas-demo-data/demo-api-keys.json` on Vercel) so you can still exercise the UI without external dependencies.
-Override the directory with `DEMO_DATA_DIR` if you need a different location.
+When `KONG_ADMIN_API_URL` is not present the application stores API keys in the PostgreSQL database, so the dashboard always reflects real data.

 ## Testing the Playground